tydaeus/notes/windows/powershell/powershell_task_scheduling.md

 $trigger = New-ScheduledTaskTrigger -Daily -At 9am

 # actually register the action and trigger
 # add param `-User "System"` to run as system, which allows the task to run with no-one logged in.
+Note that this will prevent user-specific operations from performing, such as displaying dialog boxes.
-# add param '-Settings (New-ScheduledTaskSettingsSet -WakeToRun)' to wake the computer for the task
+# add param `-Settings (New-ScheduledTaskSettingsSet -WakeToRun)` to wake the computer for the task
 Register-ScheduledTask -Action $action -Trigger $trigger -TaskName "MyTask" -Description "My task that does stuff"
 ```